Dissolved Air Flotation (DAF) industrial wastewater process for complex pollutants

 The limited site space made it necessary for a full-length platform for operations and maintenance to be fitted alongside the plant, allowing full access for safe working at height.
 The whole installation was painted to blend in with existing buildings as the site is overlooked by residential properties.

-WPL beat eight competitors to win the final contract in February 2016 and the innovative package plant design was developed by the company’s in-house engineering team.
-WPL has manufactured package plants for over 25 years and its engineers have a detailed understanding and experience of how equipment can be adapted to different sites.
+We beat eight competitors to win the final contract and the innovative package plant design was developed by the company’s in-house engineering team.
+Our engineers have a detailed understanding and experience of how equipment can be adapted to different sites.

 Hard to treat